abwilf/posture/README.md

 ```
 python3 main.py
 ```
-2. Calibrate: move the camera and your body around until the program can clearly identify the relevant joints.
+2. Calibrate: position the camera and move your body around until the program can clearly identify the relevant joints.
 You may need to roll up your sleeves.

-3. "Unpause" the program by typing space + enter into the terminal once you've finished calibrating, and it will begin monitoring the relevant angles.
+3. "Unpause" the program by typing space + enter into the terminal once you've finished calibrating, and **posture** will begin monitoring the relevant angles.

 4. End the program with ctrl+c as usual.